SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 ## 4 Troubleshooting

--If any error occurs, terminate the application, reset the RS9116 NCP module, and re-run the application.
+- If any error occurs, terminate the application, reset the RS9116 NCP module, and re-run the application.

 ## 5 References